A TIMELINE OF AUSTRALIAN FOOD: from mutton to MasterChef

 As well as taking a nostalgic look at growing up in the 1950s and 60s, this memoir gives you an insider’s view of the “Mad Men” era of Australian advertising – a time when lunches were long and liquid, television was the new medium, and jingles were all the rage.
 It embarks on various culinary journeys – on the ‘hippy-trail from Kathmandu to London, in the old cities of Europe and around Australia’s perimeter – and finally comes to rest in country New South Wales.

-Accompanied by generous helpings of tasty trivia, it’s a story of technology, social upheaval and coming-of-age.
+It’s a story of technology, social upheaval and coming-of-age.
 You can order a soft cover copy (allow a little time for shipping) or buy it from the Kindle Store as an eBook.
 To buy the book, just follow these links: